Life After Stroke: A Survivor’s Journey of Strength and Hope

 Every Second Counts: Importance of Acting Fast

-For someone in that situation, every second can determine whether life remains intact or lasting disability sets in.
-The familiar phrase “time is brain” captures a stark reality: with each passing minute without rapid intervention, millions of brain cells perish, and chances of full recovery shrink sharply.
+For anyone in such a crisis, every passing second can decide whether life stays whole or long-term disability takes hold.
+A well-known phrase — “time is brain” — conveys a harsh truth: with each minute lost without swift action, millions of brain cells die, and chances for full restoration drop rapidly.

 Quick symptom recognition is critical, often guided by F.A.S.T.: